OpenSignLabs/OpenSign/docs/docs/contribute/intro.md

 Hello there!
 Thank you for considering contributing to OpenSign, the open-source alternative to DocuSign.
 OpenSign is not just a project, but a community endeavor that aims to create a robust, user-friendly, and secure electronic signature solution.
 Your contributions, irrespective of their size, are valuable in making this vision a reality.

-## Hacktoberfest at OpenSign

-We are excited to announce that OpenSign is participating in Hacktoberfest!
-Hacktoberfest is a month-long celebration of open source where contributors can earn swag by contributing to open source projects.
-It's a fantastic opportunity to contribute, learn, and engage with the community.
-We welcome contributions of all kinds, and we are looking forward to seeing your contributions!

-### Hacktoberfest Guidelines

-1. **Registration:** Ensure you have signed up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) before making contributions to qualify for rewards.
-2. **Quality Standards:** Substantial contributions are encouraged.
-PRs with minor text edits or that are deemed as low effort by maintainers may be marked as "invalid" or "spam".
-3. **Pull Requests:** Only pull requests submitted between October 1st and October 31st will count towards the event.
-4. **Respect:** Adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) and maintain a respectful and collaborative environment.

 ## Table of Contents

 1. [Getting Started](#getting-started)